-Daniel Roseman (Advisor to the Board) holds a doctorate from the Graduate Institute of International and Development Studies in Geneva.
+Daniel Roseman (Chair) holds a doctorate from the Graduate Institute of International and Development Studies in Geneva.
 During his career in trade policy and diplomacy, he served as a negotiator in WTO, NAFTA and other international negotiations, and he published studies on trade, investment and telecommunications in the leading journals in those fields.
 Subsequently, he completed the masters and ecclesiastical licentiate in canon law at Saint Paul University in Ottawa, and he has published a study entitled "Mediation in the Church" in Studia canonica (2013).
 He is a graduate of CICR's third party neutral program, and he is active in a number of organizations in the field of community building and health care.

 Board of Directors - Canadian Institute for Conflict Resolution (CICR)

 Enkelejda Sula-Raxhimi (Director, Liaison to Saint Paul University), assistant professor at the School of Conflict Studies is an anthropologist specialized in Political Anthropology.
 Her research interests focus on migration and forced displacement - due to conflict and climate change, political and ethnic violence, gender and conflict, power and abuse of power, Roma minorities.
 She has conducted field research in France, Albania and Kosovo.